Daniel G. Brajcich Scholarship

 Right up to his final day, Brajcich's mind was as sharp as ever, and his sense of humor was in top form.
 "You have to laugh in life.
 Life is tough, and God gives everyone good and bad.
 You just need to keep smiling and laughing."

 In gratitude for all the wisdom he imparted and friendship he shared, Brajcich's former students keep on giving in his honor.
-Thanks to the continued generosity of those whose lives he touched, the Daniel G. Brajcich Endowed Scholarship has grown to nearly $1.5 million.
-Scholarships awarded from the fund have helped 200 accounting students over the last 26 years.
-We are grateful that Gonzaga's accounting students will always benefit from his legacy.
+Thanks to the continued generosity of those whose lives he touched, the Daniel G. Brajcich Endowed Scholarship has grown to over $2.5 million.
+Scholarships awarded from the fund have helped over 500 business students.